asteroid-lang/asteroid/README.md

 ## New in Release 2.0.1

 * Supports modules as separate names spaces accessible via the module name.
+All system modules are no implemented using this construct.

 * Match statement similar to the match statement in Python.